-“It’s becoming increasingly important for car buyers to learn about advanced security systems and make sure that any car they consider has the technology they want,” said John Vincent, senior journalist at US News Best Cars.
-“Different car manufacturers call systems (such as automatic emergency braking) differently, which can lead to confusion and lead to buying errors.”
+“It is becoming increasingly important for car buyers to learn about advanced safety systems and to ensure that any vehicle they consider has the technology they want,” said John Vincent, senior journalist at US News Best Cars.
+"Different automakers call systems (such as automatic emergency braking) differently, which can lead to confusion and lead to mistakes in purchasing."

 What other features are there?

-From technical functions to the sunroof, a car can have many add-ons - things that you can both want and not want.
-Keep in mind that these "bells and whistles" can increase the price, so make sure that you really need them.
+From tech features to a sunroof, a car can come with many extras - things you may or may not want.
+Keep in mind that these "bells and whistles" can increase the price, so make sure you really need them.

 Can I do a test drive on the highway?

-“When you drive for a test drive, you should try to drive in the conditions in which you usually drive,” says Nana-Sinkam. - If you drive a lot on the highway, you should test the car there.
+“When you go for a test drive, you should try to drive in the conditions in which you normally drive,” says Nana-Sinkam. - If you drive a lot on the highway, you should test the car there.
 And if in the city - then on the city road.
-Then you don’t have to find out one day that you don’t like how the gearbox works at high speed, and so on. ”
+Then you don’t have to find out one day that you don’t like the way the transmission works at high speed, and so on. ”

 Can I test a used car version?